Decoding Training Zones: What They Are and Why They Matter

 - Or just a meandering stroll with no particular place to go?

-Your answers to each tell you roughly what your training zones are.
+Your answer to each question tells you roughly what your training zones are.
+So easy, right?
+Keep reading, it gets interesting.

 And don’t worry that I said “running.”
 This applies whether you're walking, cycling, rowing, swimming, or any other form of cardio.